How To Use the Particles “Ci” and “Ne” in Italian

 - Sì, ne sono sicuro – Yes, I am sure about it

-In a nutshell, the Italian pronoun/particle “ne” means (and replaces) of it/of them or about it/them.
+In short, the Italian pronoun/particle “ne” means (and replaces) “of it” or “of them” or “about it” or “about them”.

-- Si ne voglio un po’ – I want some of it
+- Vuoi del formaggio?
+(Do you want some cheese?)/ Sì, ne voglio un po’ (I want some of it)

-- Vuoi un pezzo di torta? – Do you want a piece of cake?
+- Vuoi un pezzo di torta?
+(Do you want a piece of cake?) / No, ne voglio due (I want two of them)

 In this case “ne” indicates some of something else (some of it or some of them).